zarkstein/PWNagotchi-MacSpoofing/README.md

 The newly assigned MAC is displayed in the bottom right corner of the display.

 ============================================
-Installation of PWNagotchi MacSpoofing v.0.1
+Installation of PWNagotchi MAC Spoofing v.0.1
 ============================================

 Copy the file MACSpoofing.py to the directory "/etc/pwnagotchi/custom-plugins/" on your microSD card.